BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/projects/cipher.md

 Diffie-Hellman is quite simple.
 Alice and Bob first come to agreement on a public base $g$, which can be any group element such that $g$ is a generator of a prime order group; for example, a generating element of $\mathcal{Z}^*_p$.
 In general, we wish to keep our groups large enough where an adversary can't brute-force their way into finding out secret key.
 After deciding on $g$, Alice and Bob each pick a secret random integer, denoted $a, b$ respectively.
 Alice will compute and send $g^a$ to Bob, and Bob will compute and send $g^b$ to Alice.
 Finally, both parties will compute $g^{ab}$ by exponentiating what they receive from the other party with their secret integer.
 This value, $g^{ab}$, is the shared secret.

-(Remember that fast-powering is what makes this efficient; otherwise, computing large exponents will take a long time!)
+%%(Remember that fast-powering is what makes this efficient; otherwise, computing large exponents will take a long time!)%%

 Correctness is clear since the operations clearly end up with the same values on both parties.
 What might not be clear is why this is secure; can an adversary Eve figure out $g^{ab}$ given what has been transmitted; namely $g^a$ and $g^b$?
 In truth, we don't know whether Eve can efficiently solve this problem; the hardness of this problem is called the Diffie-Hellman assumption ([decisional](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange), [computational](https://en.wikipedia.org/wiki/Computational_Diffie%E2%80%93Hellman_assumption)), and it is very similar to the [Discrete logarithm](https://en.wikipedia.org/wiki/Discrete_logarithm) assumption.
 But, for large enough groups, all known techniques take too long to break security of this cryptosystem.